Quentin0632/WheatWatchers/README.md

 ### Input and output of the project
 <div align="justify">
 You must provide two videos (or a series of videos) taken with two camera that have been placed on the roof of a car while driving near the fields.
-The camera must .
+The camera must be oriented to the right when looking at the rear of the car.
 We use a stereovision distance assessment method.
 Thus, the cameras have to be aligned so that their optical axes are parallel and at a known distance b from each other.
 The two webcams have the same parameters, i.e. the same focal length f and the same view angle.
 The formula for the depth in a pixel of an image is as follows: Depth = f×b/disparity, the disparity being the horizontal shift of the pixel between the left and right image.
 Here is the setup we chose to take videos of the fields with two GoPros mounted on a car:<br />

 <p align="center">
   <img src="logo/GoProMount.jpg" width="700"/>